bitnami/containers/containers/zookeeper/README.md

 ## Upgrade this image

-Bitnami provides up-to-date versions of Zookeeper, including security patches, soon after they are made upstream.
+Bitnami provides up-to-date versions of ZooKeeper, including security patches, soon after they are made upstream.
 We recommend that you follow these steps to upgrade your container.

 ### Step 1: Get the updated image